-Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.8.1 Support and meet the demands of the over arching challenge of driving forward sustainable economic development in Midlothian.
-Set challenging time based performance targets for applications for building warrants which benefit economic development.
-31-Mar-2020 75% Q3 19/20: On Target Building Standards continue to meet the challenge of providing a fast track building warrant application service for those application which are seen to provide economic benefit to the Midlothian area.
-Building Standards continue to engage through 'one to one' meetings with relevant housing developers and agents to understand the needs and challenges and assist where ever possible to make the building warrant process efficient and consistent.
-CE.P.8.2 Continue to deliver a high quality customer focused Building Standards service.
-31-Mar-2020 75% Midlothian Building Standards continues to provide a high quality standard of service to its customers, underpinned by clear and transparent communications.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action PLACE.P.1 .8 Continue to deliver a high quality customer focused Building Standards service.
+31-Mar-2020 100% 19/20: On Target Midlothian Building Standards continues to provide a high quality standard of service to its customers, underpinned by clear and transparent communications.
 The service also understands its customer and stakeholder types and their differing needs.
 These insights and actions are taken and utilised to bring about a continuous improvement to the customer experience, which is regularly measured and assessed in the form of Customer Service Excellence audit.
 The service also has in place a continuous improvement plan, which form part of the nationally adopted Performance Framework which is updated quarterly and submitted to the Scottish Government on an annual basis